 Looking to separate soon?
-Take advantage of our 1 hour online consultation with 30 free minutes included consultation* to discover if we are the right family law first for you. (*T&Cs apply.)
+Take advantage of our initial 1-hour fixed fee advice consultation offer* to discover if we are the right family law first for you. (*T&Cs apply.)

 Collaborative law gives you an opportunity to reach an agreement with your former spouse or partner without the need for lengthy court proceedings.
 For more details, see our Collaborative Law page.